Wizards’ hot start continues with a fourth straight win

 Kentavious Caldwell-Pope, who is 6-foot-5, had no issues boxing out 7-foot Mo Bamba when needed.
 Kyle Kuzma and point guard Spencer Dinwiddie hit three three-pointers apiece to salvage possessions when ball movement stalled.
-And the Wizards (9-3) shot 50 percent from the floor while holding the Magic to 33.7 percent, doing it all without Bradley Beal, who was away from the team following the death of his grandmother earlier this week.
+And the Wizards (9-3) shot 50 percent from the floor while holding the Magic to 33.7 percent, doing it all without Bradley Beal, who was away from the team following the death of his grandmother earlier in the week.

-With Beal out, Dinwiddie stepped up to log his flashiest performance in two weeks, scoring 23 points on 10-of-18 shooting and a season-high 11 rebounds.
-All night the rangy point guard had his pick of good shots, cutting to the rim with no resistance or sitting back for open looks, regularly taking advantage of indecisive defense from Orlando (3-10).
+With Beal out, Dinwiddie stepped up to log his flashiest performance in two weeks, scoring 23 points on 10-for-18 shooting and grabbing a season-high 11 rebounds.
+All night the rangy point guard had his pick of good shots, cutting to the rim with no resistance or sitting back for open looks, regularly taking advantage of indecisive defense from Orlando (3-10) and being more aggressive with one fewer high-volume shooter to account for as a floor general.

+“Obviously when Brad’s out, I’m pushing the go button a little bit earlier, a little bit more often,” Dinwiddie said.
+“It’s about not being sped up.
+I feel like I can get a shot anytime; that’s not a question.
+It’s just about the [makeup] of our team.
+It’s a more complicated game than just like who shoots when.”

 Montrezl Harrell added 20 points, six rebounds and seven assists, hanging from the rim more than a few times to punctuate dunks.
 Kuzma had 17 points and 10 rebounds.